logo

 Diabetic Foot

 Diabetes is a systemic illness that affects many different parts of the body — this is especially true for the feet.
-At the podiatry practice of Advanced Ankle and Foot Center in Columbus, Georgia, highly skilled podiatrist and diabetic foot specialist John Schoppe, DPM, has years of experience treating legs, ankles, feet, and diabetes.
+At the podiatry practice of Advanced Ankle & Foot Center in Columbus, Georgia, highly skilled podiatrist and diabetic foot specialist John Schoppe, DPM, has years of experience treating legs, ankles, feet, and diabetes.
 Dr. Schoppe helps patients to live healthy and long lives through exceptional care and diabetes management.
 Call the office to learn more and schedule your visit.
 Or request an appointment online, which is quick and convenient.

 Diabetic Foot Q&A